 What to do if Canvas goes down

-Canvas, the University’s virtual learning environment, is a cloud-based service delivered by Instructure, an educational technology company providing UK support in London.
+Canvas, the University’s virtual learning environment, is a cloud-based service delivered by Instructure, a global, educational technology company based in the USA.

 Canvas is used to support teaching and student learning at Oxford primarily in an asynchronous mode – that is, students can access materials in their own time and instant communication is usually not necessary.